OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter01-03-YourFirstSession.md

 There are a lot of stages to building digital security capacity in a newsroom, so you have to start *somewhere*.
 If you only run one session, it will still count as the start of the process for the newsroom.
 For trainers who are just getting started, choosing where and how to begin a facilitation process can feel incredibly daunting; it doesn't help that experienced trainers tend to have passionate feelings about where to start.

 Our guide to [Being Better Trainer](docs/Chapter01-01-BeingABetterTrainer.md) is a great resource, whatever your experience level.
 But the first session is an opportunity to think about how you will frame conversations so that they really do serve as a starting point for further work.

+Many trainers like to start with a review of basic digital literacy, to give a foundation to the rest of the work they're doing in subsequent trainings.
+Other's like to start with threat modeling or risk assessment.
+Below, we've gathered a variety of great resources to help you frame your trainings.

 <!--
  resource discusses considerations that you should have in all of your sessions, but we do think that first sessions can especially serve two purposes: setting a **good framing** that enables further work on digital security capacity building, and **understanding and honoring the needs and expectations of the group with which you will be working**.-->